Student Job Listings

 Timeframe: Summer 2025

 Description: The Office of Student Involvement is seeking applicants for a summer intern.
 The Office of Student Involvement (OSI) Summer Intern serves in assistance to the professional staff in implementing and coordinating a variety of office initiatives and operations.
 Responsible for projects such as the RSO leadership development initiatives and office transition and planning, this student will enable the office to continue basic operations, prepare for the next academic year, and design new programs to better serve the student population.
 Although the OSI Summer Intern primarily works with and reports to the Program and Events Coordinator, the intern will help with projects as assigned by all OSI professional staff members.
-Job Responsibilities: The OSI Summer Intern provides a variety of services to the Office, responsibilities include: - Assist with office transition between academic/fiscal years - Assist with the preparation for and implementation of Gateways Summer Orientation - Assist in publicity of the office as well as fall events - Perform basic office tasks - Other duties as assigned Time Commitment: This internship is a 12 week, 35 hours per week position.
+Job Responsibilities: The OSI Summer Intern provides a variety of services to the Office, responsibilities include: - Assist with office transition between academic/fiscal years - Assist in publicity of the office as well as fall events - Perform basic office tasks - Other duties as assigned Time Commitment: This internship is a 12 week, 35 hours per week position.
 The start date is anticipated to be June 16, 2025.
 Weekly schedule to be coordinated with site supervisor and has potential to be flexible.
 Start date and end date will be determined by the site supervisor and intern.
 Compensation: The wages have not been finalized for summer 2025, but this position will receive a wage of at least $15 per hour.
 Housing is an option which can be coordinated through the Office of Residence Life and Housing though is not covered by the Office of Student Involvement.
 Basic Expectations: - Attire – Business casual. - Attendance – Interns are expected to be on time to every shift.
 If an employee is going to be late, they must notify an office professional and provide an approximate time when they will arrive.
 If an employee is ill or has an expected absence, they must notify an office professional.
 Any unexcused absences or repeated tardiness will result in corrective action.

 Contact: Taryn Randall (trandall@holycross.edu)

-Apply NowPAL (Peer Assisatnce Leader)
+PAL (Peer Assisatnce Leader)

 Department: Academic Services and Learning Resources